Cookie57/hello-world/README.md

-This is the conent of branch 2, which is going to be merged with master
+This is the conent of branch 2, which is to be merged with master

+Adding some more lines in this document